CarnegieLearningWeb/gpt-bot/README.md

 # GPTBot
-GPTBot is a Slack chatbot designed to assist users with various questions.
+GPTBot is a Slack chatbot that uses GPT-4 to assist users with various questions.

 ## Features
 - Extract URLs from user messages